-- You may send a written notice that you are revoking your proxy to our Secretary (Everspin Technologies, Inc., Attn: Investor Relations, 5670 W. Chandler Blvd., Suite 100, Chandler, Arizona 85226). - You may submit a properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the internet. - You may attend the annual meeting and vote in person.
+- You may send a written notice that you are revoking your proxy to our Secretary (Everspin Technologies, Inc., Attn: Investor Relations, 5670 W. Chandler Blvd., Suite 100, Chandler, Arizona 85226). - · You may submit a properly completed proxy card with a later date. - · You may grant a subsequent proxy by telephone or through the internet. - You may attend the annual meeting and vote at the annual meeting.
 Simply attending the annual meeting will not, by itself, revoke your proxy.
-Remember that if you are a beneficial owner of Everspin shares and wish to vote in person at the annual meeting, you must obtain a valid proxy from the organization that is the record owner of your shares (such as your broker). - If your shares are held by your broker or bank as a nominee or agent, you should follow the instructions provided by your broker or bank.
+Remember that if you are a beneficial owner of Everspin shares and wish to vote your shares at the annual meeting, please contact the record owner of your shares (such as your broker) for instructions on how to vote your shares. - If your shares are held by your broker or bank as a nominee or agent, you should follow the instructions provided by your broker or bank.